gudrunhe/secdec/doc/source/gettingstarted.rst

     from pySecDec import sum_package, loop_regions
     import pySecDec as psd

-    # This example is the first one loop box example in Go Mishima paper arXiv:1812.04373
+    # This example is the one-loop box example in Go Mishima's paper arXiv:1812.04373

     if __name__ == "__main__":